angstyloop/wasm-webp-converter/README.md

 of the repo root directory.
 You can open the image in a web browser and view it.
 WebP has a variable amount of compression - it is controlled by a quality factory (Q factor).

-Exercise for the reader: you extend this with a UI for the Q factor?
-You shouldn't have to modify the WASM module at all - the WASM methods take Q as an argument.
-You just need to write some JavaScript for modifying Q, and then bind those JavaScript functions to HTML elements that you add.

 You should only need to edit `static/webp.html`, which contains the HTML and the JavaScript for the simple web page.